IUSCA/rhythm_api/README.md

 View logs (needs sudo, log in as a person)
 - `bin/logs.sh`

+### Deploy to Dev

+In dev env (bioloop-dev1.sca.iu.edu), bioloop and rhythm are run on the same but in different docker compose projects.
+To enable communication between them, rhythm api is run on the bioloop network.

+- Log in as scadev `ssh -A scadev@bioloop-dev1.sca.iu.edu`
+- `cd /opt/sca/rhythm_api`

+Generate key pair if not already present:
+- `cd keys`
+- `./genkeys.sh`

+Build and run application in docker (needs sudo, log in as a person)
+- `bin/deploy.sh dev`

+View logs (needs sudo, log in as a person)
+- `bin/logs.sh api dev`

 ### Issue token
 ```bash
 sudo docker compose -f "docker-compose-prod.yml" exec api python -m rhythm_api.scripts.issue_token --sub <app-id>